vadbertalan/simple-memory-game/README.md

 # simple-memory-game
-A simple game, where the user selects a few fields from a field zone which are needed to be remembered and reselected properly.
+A simple game, where the user selects a few fields from a field zone which are needed to be remembered and reselected properly in 5 seconds.

 # Usage:
 * Download the source files (they are not structured in packages to make the following steps easier for You :D).